SciresM/hactool/README.md

 If on Windows, I recommend using MinGW.

+## Supported File Formats

+The following Switch file formats are supported:
+ - NCA
+ - XCI
+ - HFS0
+ - PFS0
+ - RomFS
+ - NPDM
+ - Package1 (PK11)
+ - Package2 (PK21)
+ - INI1
+ - KIP1
+ - NAX0
+ - NSO0

-## External Keys
+## Key Usage

+Keydata can be baked in at compile-time, or loaded from an external key file.
+See `KEYS.md` for key list and source details.

+In addition, a secure boot key + TSEC key + boot0 file pair can be passed in with an external key file to derive all keys it is possible to know given the information one has.

-External keys can be provided by the -k/--keyset argument to the a keyset filename.
+External keys can be provided by the `-k`/`--keyset` argument to the a keyset filename.
-Keyset files are text files containing one key per line, in the form "key_name = HEXADECIMALKEY".
+Keyset files are text files containing one key per line, in the form `key_name = HEXADECIMALKEY`.
 Case shouldn't matter, nor should whitespace.

-In addition, if -k/--keyset is not set, hactool will check for the presence of a keyset file in $HOME/.switch/prod.keys (or $HOME/.switch/dev.keys if -d/--dev is set).
+In addition, if `-k`/`--keyset` is not set, hactool will check for the presence of a keyset file in `$HOME/.switch/prod.keys` (or `$HOME/.switch/dev.keys` if `-d`/`--dev` is set).
 If present, this file will automatically be loaded.

 ## Licensing